 - If the roster requires additions or subtractions of names, please leave the original roster attached, and add a revised roster in ServiceNow as an additional attachment.
 Please notify Office of Risk Management (ORM@bsu.edu) if revisions are uploaded.

 - The individuals on the roster will receive and must respond to an email from Human Resources or the Career Center requesting consent to run the background check.

-- The individuals on the roster will need to click here for the instructions to access and complete the “Protecting Children: Identifying and Reporting Sexual Misconduct” module.
+- Click here and follow the instructions to access and complete the “Protecting Children: Identifying and Reporting Sexual Misconduct” training module.

-- If the individual does not have a BSU.edu email address (e.g. a community volunteer), a special link will be provided to the Activity Leader by the Office of Risk Management for access to the training.
+- If you do not have a bsu.edu email address (e.g. a community volunteer), a special link will be provided to the Activity Leader by the Office of Risk Management for access to the training.